 The City has established an COVID-19 Helpline email at firstname.lastname@example.org.
 Additionally, you may call the Orange County Health Care Agency COVID-19 Hotline at 714-834-2000 or email them at ETeam@ochca.com.

 Who can I call with medical questions related to COVID-19?

-What is being done about rent relief for businesses that were forced to shut down, and due to the new social distancing requirements, cannot operate the business at a capacity level for viability?
+What is being done about rent relief for businesses that were forced to shut down?
 Can the City provide business owners rent relief?